scalation.dynamics

 RungeKutta.type

-class provides implementations of several Runge-Kutta numerical ODE solvers.
-Given an unknown, time-dependent function y(t) governed by an Ordinary Differential Equation (ODE) of the form: d/dt y(t) = y'(t) = f(t, y) y(t0) = y0 Note: the integrateV
+The RungeKutta2 class provides implementations of several Runge-Kutta numerical ODE solvers.
+Given an unknown, time-dependent function y(t) governed by an Ordinary Differential Equation (ODE) of the form: d/dt y(t) = y'(t) = f(t, y) y(t0) = y0 Note: the integrateV method for a system of separable ODEs is mixed in from the Integrator trait.
+The ODE method is defined by its Butcher Tablaeu (a, b, c).

-class provides implementations of several Runge-Kutta numerical ODE solvers.
-Given an unknown, time-dependent function y(t) governed by an Ordinary Differential Equation (ODE) of the form: d/dt y(t) = y'(t) = f(t, y) y(t0) = y0 Note: the integrateV
+The RungeKutta2 class provides implementations of several Runge-Kutta numerical ODE solvers.
+Given an unknown, time-dependent function y(t) governed by an Ordinary Differential Equation (ODE) of the form: d/dt y(t) = y'(t) = f(t, y) y(t0) = y0 Note: the integrateV method for a system of separable ODEs is mixed in from the Integrator trait.
+The ODE method is defined by its Butcher Tablaeu (a, b, c).

 Value parameters